 - Planting about 30 million trees

 Textile services facilities conserve resources better than ever in part because of washing, drying, wrinkle removal and material handling technologies that enable us to do our job more efficiently.
 More businesses are choosing textile services facilities to handle their laundry work.
 Hotels’ and hospitals’ small washrooms are shut down in favor of shipping goods to larger facilities that offer greater economies.
 Restaurants opt for the benefits of larger scale cleaning for their table linen instead of neighborhood laundries.
 Other industries see the benefits of outsourcing the care and inventory of their work uniforms to our industry.
-LaundryESP® shows that we produce more laundry, which takes the strain off the environment from washing and drying taking place in smaller, less efficient machines.
+LaundryESP® shows that we produce more laundry, which takes the strain off the environment from washing and drying taking place in smaller,

 Greater energy efficiencies in laundry processes have been largely responsible for our decreased carbon footprint.
 LaundryESP® examines the industry’s progress with all forms of energy, calculating British thermal units expended per laundry pound for each individual type of energy and also for total energy (a total Btu basis across all fuels).

 Industrial-scale laundries are committed to minimizing their use of natural gas, electricity and other fuel sources to heat water, produce steam, fire burners and otherwise operate their equipment.
 To ensure maximum efficiency of these functions, they invest in the largest-capacity machinery possible (to generate economies) with the latest energy-saving features.
 They take an additional step by recovering heat from boiler stacks and wastewater discharges.
 They emphasize maintenance to keep equipment running smoothly and efficiently.
 Plus they deploy energy-conserving practices as any business would, including low-power lighting and state-of-the-art heating and air conditioning controls.